PlanetHunters/tkmatrix/paper/paper.md

 As square grids are used, and the injection-and-recovery scenarios focus on finding the detection threshold, some wide regions are usually showing the same detection values (i.e., found or not found), which might represent a waste of computational power.
 To mitigate this, we plan to incorporate some form of attention mechanism into our algorithm in such a way that it could only keep testing the scenario near the detection limits, assuming that above them the results are true (found) and below them they are false (not found).

-In addition, the error tolerance of the search needs probably to be scaled to the each analysed period, because the threshold that is currently used (1 hour) is probably very high for short-period planets and low for long-period planets.
+In addition, the error tolerance of the search needs probably to be scaled to each analysed period, because the threshold that is currently used (1 hour) is probably very high for short-period planets and low for long-period planets.

 # Acknowledgements